rahulmcs/csvreaderwriter/README.md

 ===============
 The project uses gradle to build the java source files into a jar library and maven to push the generated jar artifacts to the maven local repository.
 Having maven and gradle already configured on your system is therefore a pre-requisite.
 It would also be simplest to install IntelliJ which has in-built support for gradle and maven.

-Steps to follow:
+Steps to follow on the Mac OSX command line (not tested on windows):

-1. On the mac command line (not tested on windows), clone the repository as `git clone git@github.com:rahulmcs/csvreaderwriter.git`.
-You may need to install git command line tools if not present.
+1.Clone the github repository as `git clone git@github.com:rahulmcs/csvreaderwriter.git`.
+You may need to install git command line tools if not already installed.

 2. `cd cvsreaderwriter`